gimasi/TUINO_ZERO_96/README.md

 ```

-Find the complete script in the utilities directory.
+Find the complete script <b>bg96_proxy</b> in the utilities directory.

-## Library
+## LIBRARY

+A initial library to connect and send data via UDP is present in the library directory.